Strategy consultation workshops

-With ideas and insights being collected from almost 70 workshop participants, common themes (see below) are emerging on how Hort Innovation can support better alignment between the needs of the sector as a whole and the strategic direction of the company.
+With ideas and insights being collected from over 300 workshop participants, common themes (see below) are emerging on how Hort Innovation can support better alignment between the needs of the sector as a whole and the strategic direction of the company.

 More communications and more interactions